nashpitre/nashpitre.github.io/_pages/projects.md

 ![][image-1]

-*A breakdown of each project that was created that year.*
+*A breakdown of the projects created each year.*

 ----